BeldiMariem/URLShortenerApp/README.md

 - ✅ Fully tested with **Jest**.
 - 🛠️ Follows **clean code principles** for readability and maintainability.

+## Deployment

+The application is deployed on: [URL Shortener](https://url-shortener-app-jet.vercel.app)

 ## Tech Stack

 ### Backend